steven-oehley/Mapty/README.md

 Many thanks to Jonas for his comprehensive teaching and this engaging course that helped develop practical skills in JavaScript and web development.

-**Note**: This project is intended for learning purposes and personal use.
-Please do not use it for teaching or claim it as your own work.
-If you're interested in learning JavaScript and web development, consider taking Jonas Schmedtmann's course on Udemy.
+**Note**: If you're interested in learning JavaScript and web development, consider taking Jonas Schmedtmann's course on Udemy.